→ →

 A decentralized collective of engineering teams specialized in retrofitting cargo bikes and ingeniously crafting affordable self-driving cargo vehicles from upcycled materials like discarded trash and DIY components.
 This grassroots initiative is vital for facilitating the autonomous transportation of goods between pocas, enabling a sustainable and interconnected web of local economies.
 These self-driving unique vehicles are commonly known as phantoms.

-A collective of doctors, therapists and other health and physical culture enthusiasts engaged in the exploration of conscious bodily habitation and the vast potentials of natural medicine.
-With a rich spectrum that encompasses everything from traditional home remedies using plants and mushrooms to the frontiers of psychonautic exploration with psychedelic drugs, therapy medications, nootropics, microdosing practices, and nutritional supplements, Cuerpo raíz has a holistic approach to healing and personal discovery.
-Through rigorous research, community workshops, and shared experiential knowledge, the collective aims to empower individuals with the tools and understanding needed for self-directed healing and the expansion of consciousness.
+A collective of doctors, therapists, psychonauts and other health and physical culture enthusiasts exploring conscious bodily habitation and the vast potentials of natural medicine.
+With a rich spectrum that encompasses everything from traditional home remedies using plants and mushrooms to the frontiers of psychonautic exploration with psychedelic drugs, therapy medications, nootropics, microdosing practices, and nutritional supplements, Cuerpo raíz has a holistic approach that combines healing and personal discovery.
+Through rigorous research, community workshops, and shared experiential knowledge, the collective aims to offer individuals the tools and understanding needed for self-directed healing and the expansion of consciousness.
 At the heart of their mission lies a commitment to rekindling humanity's ancient bond with natural remedies and pioneering new pathways in mental and physical wellness that are both transformational and grounded in a deep respect for the natural world.

-Inspiration: Anarcho-syndicalism, Love and Rage Revolutionary Anarchist Federation, Morras help morras, Precious Plastic, tamarind candy, defcad, open source ecology, openStructures, upcycling, Exodus: General Idea of the Revolution in the XXI Century
+Inspiration: Anarcho-syndicalism, Love and Rage Revolutionary Anarchist Federation, Morras help morras, Precious Plastic, tamarind candy, defcad, open source ecology, openStructures, upcycling, Exodus: General Idea of the Revolution in the XXI Century, re:Mix

 The common knowledge FoCo aims at supporting members to develop a digital archive containing old and new resources (generated by members or documented from the internet) that aid members in producing the things they require to fulfill their needs.
 The hope of the Commons Knowledge FoCo is that this is a shared endeavor among pocas and constantly expanded upon.
 This archive includes tutorials, recipes, troubleshooting guides, manuals, and any other well organized resource that aids in the production or maintenance of goods and services relevant to pocas.
 Members can apply for funds from the FoCo to create high quality documentation of processes, tutorials and instructions that they've come up with or improved.
 It also includes a comprehensive guide of various open-source business models ready to be deployed by members.
 Things like small-scale mushroom and insect farming, tortilla making, recycled plastic object production, meat-substitute production, bicycle maintenance workshop, mobile devices repair and many more.
 These open-source plans contain a mapping of inputs and outputs needed, including outputs that are considered 'waste' but which could become material sources of another plan.
 For example, frying food creates significant oil waste which can be taken as an input by a different member or to make soap and detergent.
 In this way, communities can collectively plan for supply-chains that are efficient and relevant to their endeavors.
 Some of these documentation of production processes even include insights on initial and running operation costs, with estimates on return of investment so that members can make informed decisions about what's accessible to them in terms of time and financial investment.